AuSable Valley Audubon programs cover a wide range of subjects including birds, wildlife, plants, and environmental issues.

 The endangered species Piping Plover nests in various locations within our home area.
 Many volunteers put in countless hours to provide monitoring and public awareness by taking part in the Michigan Dept. of Natural Resources’ Piping Plover Patrol.
 Our members provide local assistance to and with the support and guidance of the U.S. Fish & Wildlife Service, the MDNR at various local locations whenever the endangered Plover is observed during the fragile nesting period from nest site building through fledge.
 Check out our Piping Plover page here.

 Our organization sponsors the cleanup of roadside trash over two mile area of M-55 between Tawas City and West Branch under the guidance of the Michigan Department of Transportation’s Adopt-A-Highway program.
-Check out our volunteers in their red, orange and yellow finery.AVA volunteers recently completed the last of three road cleanups for 2013.
+Check out our volunteers in their red, orange and yellow finery.AVA volunteers recently completed the last of two road cleanups for 2017.
 It was a perfect fall day for the cleanup effort.
 The work was quickly completed and many of the crew retreated to Sue and Larry’s for a fine lunch.
 Our thanks to the group.

 Bluebird House Kits